cosmocode/formserver/doc/meta.md

    saveButton: false
  ```

+Saving data is enabled by default.
 This option disables not only the save button, but also persisting user inputs. **As soon as the form is successfully submitted, all data is lost, so send it per email!**

 This way you can re-use the same form for multiple submissions of different data or for multiple users.